kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 ## Putting It All Together

 Now that we have all of the components in place for our Self Service macOS upgrade, simply assign the users workstation to the `macOS High Sierra` Static Computer Group.
-Once the package has deployed, the user will then see the `macOS High Sierra` policy in Self Service.
+The user will then see the `macOS High Sierra` policy in Self Service once the package has successfully deployed to their workstation.

 ![macos-high-sierra-self-service.png](https://github.com/ToplessBanana/tutorials/blob/master/HOW-TO-self-service-macOS-upgrades/resources/macos-high-sierra-self-service.png)

-> NOTE: There are two additional benefits to this approach.
-First, should a new version of `Install macOS High Sierra.app` be released, updating existing deployments to the new version is as simple as replacing the package on the JAMF distribution point and updating the version criteria in the `deploy_macOS High Sierra` Smart Computer Group.
-The second is that it's easy to force the macOS upgrade to complete on the users workstation simply by changing the Trigger to "Recurring Check-In" on the `macOS High Sierra` policy and removing it from Self Service.